tytydraco/yessleep/out/Im_sleeping_with_my_best_friends_girlfriend_Theres_something_in_her_eye.md

 She was a really nice, quirky person.
 I really loved the way her blue dyed hair fell all the way down to her lower back, or how the little piercing she had on her left nosetril make her hole face glow.

-They we're together for almost a four year, and in all that time I never made a mover.
-I love Dean with al my heart.
+They we're together for almost a four year, and in all that time I never made a move.
+I love Dean with all my heart.
 Of course i wouldn't.

 But then they decided to take a little trip to San Francisco.
-They stated at an apartament that usted to belong to Dean's sister.
+They stayed at an apartament that used to belong to Dean's sister.

-They stay there for two weeks.
+They stayed there for two weeks.
 Then they came back and everything was different.

-Nicole began spending more time with me, or so i thought, but in reality, she just wanted yo stay away from him.
+Nicole began spending more time with me, or so i thought, but in reality, she just wanted to stay away from him.

 Both of them changed.

-Dean, who usted to be a smartass, always with a quick response, or always with his old camera, filming everything, was nos a distant, cold person.
+Dean, who used to be a smartass, always with a quick response, or always with his old camera, filming everything, was now a distant, cold person.
 He began calling me in the middle of the night, but he didn't said anything.
 Eventually I faced him and he just said that while in the apartament , both of them "Saw something on the walls" and whatever that was wouldn't let them sleep.